Sodium arsenate

-Sodium arsenate is the inorganic compound with the formula Na_{3}AsO_{4}.
-Related salts are also called sodium arsenate, including Na_{2}HAsO_{4} (disodium hydrogen arsenate) and NaH_{2}AsO_{4} (sodium dihydrogen arsenate).
+Sodium arsenate is the inorganic compound with the formula Na3AsO4.
+Related salts are also called sodium arsenate, including Na_{2}HAsO_{4} (disodium hydrogen arsenate) and NaH2AsO4 (sodium dihydrogen arsenate).
 The trisodium salt is a white or colourless solid that is highly toxic.
-It is usually handled as the dodecahydrate Na_{3}AsO_{4}^{.}12H_{2}O.
+It is usually handled as the dodecahydrate Na3AsO4*12H2O.

 The compound can be obtained by neutralizing arsenic acid: